Search for $K^+$ decays to a muon and invisible particles: Background evaluation with simulations

 The accuracy of the description of the non-Gaussian $m_{\rm miss}^2$ tails of the $K^+\to\mu^+\nu(\gamma)$ decay is affected by the limited precision in the simulation of beam particle pileup and inefficiency in the GTK.
 This leads to a deficit of simulated events in the negative tail of the $m_{\rm miss}^2$ distribution populated by the $K^+\to\mu^+\nu(\gamma)$ decays only (Fig.~\ref{fig:mmiss2}).
 For example, a 40\% deficit is observed in the region $m_{\rm miss}^2<-0.05~{\rm GeV}^2/c^4$.
 To account for the missing component in the positive tail, it is assumed that the non-Gaussian tails of the $m_{\rm miss}^2$ spectrum are left-right symmetrical.
 A ``tail'' component (shown separately in Fig.~\ref{fig:mmiss2}) is added to the estimated background in each $m_{\rm miss}^2$ bin in the region $m_{\rm miss}^2>0$ equal to the difference between the data and simulated spectra in the symmetric mass bin with respect to $m_{\rm miss}^2=0$.
 A 100\% uncertainty is conservatively assigned to this component to account for the above assumption.

 The composition of the estimated background in the kinematic region $m_{\rm miss}^2>0.1~{\rm GeV}^2/c^4$ is reported in Table~\ref{tab:bkg_km2}.
 The largest component is the radiative $K^+\to\mu^+\nu\gamma$ (IB) tail, and its uncertainty is dominated by a contribution due to the accuracy of the description of the non-Gaussian tail.
 Further systematic uncertainties due to beam tuning, calibrations, trigger and reconstruction efficiency are negligible compared with the overall systematic uncertainty from the sources considered.
 The background represents an ${\cal O}(10^{-6})$ fraction of the number of reconstructed SM $K^+\to\mu^+\nu$ candidates.
-Within the region $m_{\rm miss}^2>0.03~{\rm GeV}^2/c^4$, the estimated background agrees with the data within uncertainties as shown in Fig.~\ref{fig:mmiss2}.
+Within the region $m_{\rm miss}^2>0.03~{\rm GeV}^2/c^4$, the estimated background agrees with the data within uncertainties (taking into account bin-to-bin correlations of the systematic uncertainties) as shown in Fig.~\ref{fig:mmiss2}.